If your inbox is anything like mine, it is overflowing with “Hot Tips on Cars to Collect” or “Which SUVs to buy now before their prices take off.”

 I was sending 20 or so cars a month to Europe in 40-foot “hi-cube” containers, in packages of six.

-I would buy anything I thought I could make a buck on, from Alfas to TR6s to vintage Land Rovers to a 1976 Cadillac Eldorado convertible.
+I would buy anything I thought I could make a buck on, from Alfas to 1967 firebird for sale to TR6s to vintage Land Rovers to a 1976 Cadillac Eldorado convertible.
 (This was part of a barn-find package in Vermont that included a decrepit Alfa 6C2500 cabriolet.
 The seller insisted I take the Caddy or he wouldn’t sell me the Alfa.
 I gave the car and its title to the car hauler and told him I never wanted to see it again.)

 The words “future collectible” or “appreciating classic” never crossed my mind.